irseppi/denali_nodal_set/README.md

 ### Getting data from OpenSky

-First Carl Taipe applied for data access from <https://opensky-network.org/> and then the data was scraped from the provided sql database.
+First Carl Tape applied for data access from <https://opensky-network.org/> and then the data was scraped from the provided sql database.
 I then wrote a parser in rust inorder to put the data into a sqllite database.
 The parser was written in rust because python would not be performant enough to parse the data in a timely manner.